National League: Government accused of 'moving goalposts' over funding

-This season's National League remains under serious threat of being cancelled after the Government were accused of "moving the goalposts" over funding.
+This season's National League remains under serious threat of being suspended after the Government were accused of "moving the goalposts" over funding.

 National League, National League North and National League South clubs met on Wednesday to discuss their options after the Government insisted any future funding to help them through the coronavirus pandemic would be in the form of loans rather than grants.